koala9013/Resume/Fengkai Liu_Resume.md

 - Established partnership with outside web developers to construct a distributed web service.
 - Full stack developer responsible for end-to-end android app development and web service.
 Led a team of five members.
 - Defined system/user requirements to design, develop, document of a billing system.
-Parterned with web developers to create a distributed web service.
+Partnered with web developers to create a distributed web service.

 ### EDUCATION